CMSCompOps/OpsSpace/docs/setup.rst

 Installation
 ============

-Installation is done by using the :file:`setup.py` script.
+Installation is done by using the ``setup.py`` script.
+Since users of these tools are often also developing scripts inside, this setup script (optionally) does not behave exactly like a typical ``setup.py``.

 The current list of valid packages are shown by running with no arguments::